-RICHARD MICHELSON’s children’s books have been listed among the Ten Best Books of the Year by The New York Times, Publishers Weekly, and The New Yorker; and among the Best Dozen Books of the Decade by Amazon.com.
-He has been a Massachusetts Book Award Finalist (2x), a Harlem Book Fest Wheatley Award Finalist and a National Jewish Book Award Finalist (3x), as well as receiving two Skipping Stones Multicultural Book Awards, a National Parenting Publication Gold Medal and an International Reading Association Teacher’s Choice Award.
+Richard Michelson’s many books for children, teens and adults have been listed among the Ten Best of the Year by The New York Times, Publishers Weekly, and The New Yorker; and among the best Dozen of the Decade by Amazon.com.
+He has received a National Jewish Book Award and two Sydney Taylor Gold Medals (and two Silver) from the Association of Jewish Libraries.

 In addition to being an author, Michelson is a popular guest speaker.
-He has traveled throughout the world talking to children and teachers about his love of poetry, and social justice.
+He has traveled throughout the world talking to children and teachers about his love of poetry and social justice.
 Michelson represented the US at the Bratislava Biennial in Slovakia, and he is the founder and owner of R. Michelson Galleries.

-In January 2009, "As Good As Anybody: Martin Luther King and Abraham Joshua Heschel’s Amazing March Toward Freedom," was awarded the prestigious Sydney Taylor Award Gold Medal from the Association of Jewish Libraries, and “A is for Abraham,” was awarded the Silver Medal.
-This is the first time in the award’s 41-year history that one author has been honored with their top two awards.
-The Sydney Taylor Award is the most coveted award for writers of Jewish children's literature.
-Isaac Bashevis Singer was the first award recipient.
+In January 2009, As Good As Anybody: Martin Luther King and Abraham Joshua Heschel’s Amazing March Toward Freedom, was awarded the prestigious Sydney Taylor Award Gold Medal from the Association of Jewish Libraries, and A is for Abraham, was awarded the Silver Medal.
+This is the first time in the award’s 50 year history that one author has been honored with their top two awards.
+Michelson received his 2nd Gold Medal in 2018 for The Language of Angels which also received the National Jewish Book Award.

 In December 2010, Busing Brewster was selected by the NY Times as one of the 10 Best Illustrated Books of 2010, and one of 8 Notable Books of 2010; the only book to make both of their year-end lists.